ObjectsViewing Record 86 of 120

 Wood, metal, glass, paint

 Gift of Mrs. Willis R. Michael

-Tall Case Clock; a: hood: scroll design at top; one finial on either side (one possibly missing from middle?); rectangular "keystone" in middle; four smooth columns; b: trunk: rectangular door; pair of elaborate columns; two rectangular panels on base; c: pendulum; d-e: weights; f: movement: metal dial with blue background and moon at top; reads "David Rittenhouse Norriton"; g: door key.
+Tall Case Clock; a: hood: scroll design at top; one finial on either side; rectangular "keystone" in middle; four smooth columns; b: trunk: rectangular door; pair of elaborate columns; two rectangular panels on base; c: pendulum; d-e: weights; f: movement: metal dial with blue background and moon at top; reads "David Rittenhouse Norriton"; g: door key.